vanvalenlab/kiosk-console/README.md

 [![Read the Docs](https://img.shields.io/readthedocs/kiosk-console?logo=Read%20the%20Docs)](https://deepcell-kiosk.readthedocs.io/en/master)
 [![Apache 2.0](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://github.com/vanvalenlab/kiosk-console/blob/master/LICENSE)

-The DeepCell Kiosk is the entry point for users to spin up an end-to-end DeepCell environment in the cloud using [Kubernetes](https://kubernetes.io/).
+The `kiosk-console` is the entry point for users to spin up the DeepCell Kiosk, an end-to-end DeepCell environment in the cloud using [Kubernetes](https://kubernetes.io/).
 It is designed to allow researchers to easily deploy and scale a deep learning platform for biological image analysis.
 Once launched, users can drag-and-drop images to be processed in parallel using publicly available, or custom-built, TensorFlow models.
 To train custom models, please refer to [DeepCell-TF](https://github.com/vanvalenlab/deepcell-tf), which was designed to facilitate model development and export these models for use with the DeepCell Kiosk.

 The scalability of the DeepCell Kiosk software is enabled by [cloud computing](https://en.wikipedia.org/wiki/Cloud_computing).
 At present, the Kiosk is only compatible with [Google Cloud](https://cloud.google.com/).